addulac/phd/source/13_models.md

 P(\eta|\tau, \eta_0) = \exp(\tau^T\eta - \eta_0A(\eta) - H(\tau, \eta_0))
 $$ {#eq:conjugate_prior}

-The practical advantage of using conjugate prior is that it leads to closed from update for inference applications.
+The practical advantage of using conjugate prior is that it leads to closed-form updates for inference applications.
 This is in particular, often the case for predictive distribution in conjugate model which is of great interest to develop efficient inference scheme.
 Note, that the use of conjugate prior in machine learning model is further justified by its mathematical convenience than for its epistemological meaning [@blei2003latent].
-To conclude on exponential family, we recall a theorem proved in [@diaconis1979conjugate], that characterise the predictive distribution in a conjugate model, and that highlight its linear form that the reader will be able to rediscover in different parts of this manuscript.
+To conclude on exponential family, we recall a theorem proved in [@diaconis1979conjugate], that characterizes the predictive distribution in a conjugate model, and that highlight its linear form that the reader will be able to rediscover in different parts of this manuscript.
 \begin{theorem}[Diaconis-Ylvisaker characterization of conjugate priors] Let $P_X(.|\Theta)$ be a natural exponential family model dominated by Lebesgue measure, with open parameter space $\Omega_\theta \subset \Re^d$.
 Let $P_\Theta$ be a prior on $\Theta$ which does not concentrate on a singleton.
 Then $P_\Theta$ has a density of the form (\ref{eq:conjugate_prior}) w.r.t Lebesgue measure on $\Re^d$ if and only if [81]
 $$